Aiven-Open/klaw-docs/docs/authentication-authorization/authentication/azure-ad.md

         klaw.superadmin.default.username=superadmin@company.com

+6. Each SSO provider can have a different "preferred username" attribute which identifies your user correctly.
+    For Azure the default value should suffice, however if it has been changed update this attribute in the application.properties as below.

+    `klaw.ad.username.attribute=preferred_username`

-6. If you have already signed up with Azure AD, you will be redirected to the Klaw home page.
+7. If you have already signed up with Azure AD, you will be redirected to the Klaw home page.

     ![image](../../../static/images/authentication/OAuthLogin.png)